Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Influence Function analysis

 Based on the above definition we now derive the IF of our MNPDPDE for general (possibly non-differentiable) penalty functions $\tilde p_\lambda$ that have differentiable $p_{\lambda}$, e.g. most common penalties including SCAD, $\ell_1$ and MCP.
-To account for the possible non-differentiability at $s=0$, we separately consider the cases where true regression coefficient is zero, as presented in the following theorem.
+To account for the possible non-differentiability at $s=0$, we separately consider the cases where true regression coefficient is zero.